-3. The City of the Bridges
+2. The City of the Bridges

 Porto is not only famous for its Port and cultural richness but is also known for its beautiful bridges.
-Often the city is called as “City of Bridges” having six iconic bridges making the city more attractive.
+Often the city is called as “City of Bridges”, having six iconic bridges making the city more attractive.
 These bridges start from Porto and go a long way to connect to another city Vila Nova de Gaia.
-Maria Pia, Dom Luis I, Arrabida, Infante D. Herique, Sao Joao, and Freixo Bridge all have unique characteristics that made Porto the only city with six bridges in Europe.
+Maria Pia, Dom Luis I, Arrabida, Infante D. Herique, Sao Joao, and Freixo Bridge all have unique characteristics that make Porto the only city with six bridges in Europe.

-4. The most beautiful Coastlines
+3. The most beautiful Coastlines

-5. A budget-friendly city
+4. A budget-friendly city

-6. Porto’s ancient architecture is Unbeatable
+5. Porto’s ancient architecture is Unbeatable

 The ancient architecture of Porto will give you a perplexed feeling of awesomeness.
-Porto accommodates many historic buildings – some have become a historic site, and some still need to be discovered.
-The best way is to visit Ribiero do Porto where you will find impressive ancient architecture located near the waterfront.
+Porto accommodates many historic buildings – some have become a historic sites, and some still need to be discovered.
+The best way is to visit Ribiero do Porto, where you will find impressive ancient architecture located near the waterfront.
 This place offers shopping, dining, and exploring the contemporary interior of old buildings at once.

-7. Porto Food will blow your mind
+6. Porto Food will blow your mind

 8. Porto can be explored in a Short Tour

 You don’t need a week-long to explore Porto, just pull out 2-3 days from your schedule and go ahead.
-Just make sure you don’t miss out on, River Douro, National Park, Old mansions/palaces, coastline, Vila Nova de Gaia, church towers, Livraria Lello & Irmao book shop, Parque de Cidade do Porto, Casa Da Musica and Clerigos Tower.
+Just make sure you don’t miss out on River Douro, National Park, Old mansions/palaces, coastline, Vila Nova de Gaia, church towers, Livraria Lello & Irmao book shop, Parque de Cidade do Porto, Casa Da Musica and Clerigos Tower.

 Porto may not be as big and rich as other amusing parts of the world, but is super travel-friendly and also budget-friendly.
 It is a place that can be visited in a short while and can still be enjoyed with no regrets and complaints.
-To all the passionate travelers, when are you putting Porto in your travel bucket?
+To all the passionate travellers, when are you putting Porto in your travel bucket?
 It’s never too late to enjoy the best of this beautiful place.